 Berkley Conservation Institute which is part of Pure Fishing recycles the fishing line.
 The Institute was developed to support conservation and angler recruitment efforts.
 They work and collaborate with a variety of organizations to enhance populations of sport fish and to introduce the next generation to angling.

 Pure Fishing America (Berkley)

 Spirit Lake, IA 51360-1041

-If you throw out monofilament you are still keeping it out of the environment, but make sure the trash receptacle has a lid and be sure to cut the line into short lengths (6 to 12 inches).
-Once line goes to a landfill, it may be scavenged on by animals trying to eat it or build nests out of it.
+If you throw out fishing line you are still keeping it out of the environment, but make sure the trash receptacle has a lid and be sure to cut the line into short lengths (6 to 12 inches).
+Once line goes to a landfill, longer pieces may be scavenged by animals trying to eat it or build nests out of it.
 Animals may become entangled, entangle their young, or will bring the line right back out into the environment.

 No. Fishing line is a high density plastic and requires a special recycling process.
 It cannot go into most regular household recycling bins.
 Instead, it should be brought to an outdoor recycling bin or to a participating tackle shop.
 If you spool line at home, save it up in a box or bag and bring it to a drop off location.

-Many types of wildlife are harmed by discarded fishing line, including birds, turtles, manatees, fish, and dolphins.
+Many types of wildlife are harmed by discarded fishing line, including birds, turtles, manatees, fish, dolphins, and even humans.
 However, almost any type of animal can be entangled in line or will try to consume it.

 Ghost fishing occurs when lost or discarded fishing gear that is no longer under a fisherman’s control continues to trap and kill fish, crustaceans, marine mammals, sea turtles, and sea birds.
 These nets and traps can continue to ghost fish for years once they are lost under the water’s surface.

 Ghost fishing can kill target and non-target organisms, included endangered and protecting species, cause damage to underwater habitats (such as coral reefs and benthic fauna), and contribute to marine pollution.